PelmeenidHapukoorega/Solutions-Architect/AZ-104/Personal Projects/Project 02/readme.md

-# Project 02: Secure Healthcare Data Tier and Automated Lifecycle
+# Project 02: Secure Data Tier and Automated Lifecycle

 ### Primary infrastructure:

+**GOAL:**

+Designing a multi-layered storage architecture for a medical provider that ensures 100% network isolation, automated cost-optimization, and granular data governance.

 * **Data Lake (ADLS Gen2):** Centralized repository for medical imaging and patient records using Hierarchical Namespace (HNS) for high-performance file-level operations.
 * **Legacy Integration Layer:** Enabled SFTP support on the primary storage account to support legacy diagnostic equipment that cannot use modern REST APIs.